Cervicobrachial Syndrome, a Painful Neck and Arms

+We might find the name a little disturbing, but Cervicobrachial syndrome is more common than we think.
 It means pain in the cervical region that begins in the neck and goes down the spinal cord until it reaches the arms and even the fingers.

-Cervicobrachial Syndrome: when movement becomes painful
+Cervicobrachial syndrome, when moving is painful

-- Inflammatory processes such as rheumatism may also cause this.
+- Inflammatory processes such as rheumatism may also cause this

 What are the symptoms?

 Physiotherapy plays a part in battling the pain and restoring movement to the extremities.

-- Specialists recommend resting on your back with the arm that is experiencing pain just behind your head.
+We also cannot forget that when we’re diagnosed with Cervicobrachial Syndrome, it’s necessary to rest a lot.
+Specialists recommend resting on your back with the arm that is experiencing pain just behind your head.

 Cervicobrachial Syndrome has a good prognosis

-For patients with more complex symptoms, it is possible to consider surgery.
-However, our doctors will always make that decision.
+For patients with more complex symptoms, it’s possible to consider surgery.
+However, our doctors will always make that decision.It might interest you...